Anxiety feels awful. The speeding heart and rapid breathing, the sweating, trembling, feeling 'on-edge' and that sense of impending danger

 something that has to be eradicated from our lives at all cost.

-Essentially to help us survive, to keep us alive, it sits quietly in the background waiting to
+built-in self-protection instinct.
+Essentially to help us survive, to keep us alive, anxiety sits quietly in the background waiting to

 Why do I have more anxiety than others?

 When the answer to these questions involves labels such as 'disorder' and 'illness' and provides treatments that

 offer no real control, it's easy to be drawn into a self-defeating belief system about anxiety – one that only makes it worse.

 But it doesn't have to be like this.